 Montana DOT Physical Exam For CDL

 It is mandated by federal guidelines that all commercial drivers pass the Department of Transportation physical exam.
 The purpose of this test is to check whether an applicant is physically capable of driving safely now and in the near future.

-Here are the basic requirements for passing the DOT physical exam.
+Below are the basic requirements for passing the DOT physical exam.

-* With or without vision corrections, each eye, as well as both eyes combined, need to have 20/40 vision.
+- With or without vision corrections, each eye, as well as both eyes combined, need to have 20/40 vision.

-* Ability to distinguish color is necessary.
+- Ability to distinguish color is necessary.

-* Hearing needs to be good enough to notice a forced whisper at a minimum distance of 5 feet.
+- Hearing needs to be good enough to notice a forced whisper at a minimum distance of 5 feet.

-* Blood pressure must be under 160/100.
+- Blood pressure must be under 160/100.
 Prescription medication may be employed to control blood pressure.

-* An applicant can have diabetes which is controlled through diet or medication.
-Diabetes which is controlled though insulin injections is not permitted.
+- An applicant can have diabetes which is controlled through diet or medication.
+Diabetes controlled through insulin injections is not permitted.

 - The maximum level of blood sugar an applicant is allowed to have is 200.

-* No use of a Schedule 1 drug, amphetamine, narcotic or any habit forming drug is permitted.
+- No use of a Schedule 1 drug, amphetamine, narcotic or any habit forming drug is permitted.

-* In case you are currently diagnosed with a cardiovascular disease such as congestive cardiac failure, collapse or cardiac insufficiency, then you will have to present the Medical Examiner with a stress test as well as with a note from your physician which states that you are able to drive a commercial motor vehicle with no restrictions.
+- In case you are currently diagnosed with a cardiovascular disease such as congestive cardiac failure, collapse or cardiac insufficiency, then you will have to present the Medical Examiner with a stress test as well as with a note from your physician which states that you are able to drive a commercial motor vehicle with no restrictions.